coder/coder/examples/templates/aws-linux/README.md

 ## Getting started

-Pick this template in `coder templates init` and follow instructions.
+Run `coder templates init`, and when prompted, select this template.
+Follow the on-screen instructions to proceed.

 ## Required permissions / policy

-This example policy allows Coder to create EC2 instances and modify instances provisioned by Coder.
+The following sample policy allows Coder to create EC2 instances and modify instances provisioned by Coder:

 ```json
 {